 The “Emerald of the Equator” has everything a traveler could ever want – from stunning beaches and ancient temples to delicious street food and plenty to keep you busy.
 But with a myriad of places to go and see, planning the perfect itinerary in Indonesia can be overwhelming.

-To help you find the country’s best gems, this Indonesia travel itinerary for 2 weeks will take you from the capital Jakarta to the historic city of Yogyakarta and its famous Buddhist temple, Borobudur, all the way to Bali.
+To help you find Indonesia’s best landmarks, this Indonesia travel itinerary for 2 weeks will take you from the capital Jakarta to the historic city of Yogyakarta and its famous Buddhist temple, Borobudur, all the way to Bali.

 All in all, this route will give first-time visitors a great overview of what this incredible country has to offer.